tgherzog/wbg-ogdtoolkit/en/open-data-in-60-seconds.md

 your vehicle or calculated how much your city paid for road repairs, you’ve used Open Data.
 For a long time, however, accessing these government data were very difficult, if they were available at all.

+Data are considered to be "open" if anyone can freely use, reuse and redistribute them, for any purpose, without restrictions.
+{: .pullquote :}

 The concept of Open Data is very new.
 It originated with the belief that the enormous amount of information routinely collected by government entities should be available to all citizens.
 In the late 2000s, governments and entities began to allow a greater number of users access to these resources.
 Today, more than 250 governments at national,